-This small list has two systems: pressurized and gravity fed lines that are not pressurized.
+This small list has two systems: pressurized and gravity-fed lines that are not pressurized.

 Piping, faucets, and connections operate with household pressure pushing against them around the clock.
 Drains only evacuate water from one place to another and are gravity-fed.
 In other words, they are not under pressure.
 Water damage can originate from pressurized and un-pressurized systems.

 I have not taken a poll, but if I were looking at which causes the most water damage, cost-wise, I would say it is probably an even split!
-Water systems in the U.S. are well-engineered, regardless if they are pressurized or gravity fed.
+Water systems in the U.S. are well-engineered, regardless of whether they are pressurized or gravity fed.
 Each has components that fail on occasion, and it is these items that cost you the most money in damage, aside from a freak hurricane or flood damage.

 Pressurize water system damage

 Your water supply lines, the pressurized lines, can damage your property lightning-fast, but it's usually the slow leak that causes the most damage, resulting in a higher cost.
 People notice a large leak much faster than a slow leak.
 Then they cut off the household water and make that dreaded call to the plumber.